MicrosoftDocs/cpp-docs/docs/dotnet/a-tracking-handle-to-a-boxed-value.md

 Object *o = __box( 1024 ); // Managed Extensions explicit boxing
 ```

- Boxing is implicit in [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)]:
+ Boxing is implicit in Visual C++:

 ```
 Object ^o = 1024; // new syntax implicit boxing
 ```

- The `__box` keyword serves a vital service within Managed Extensions, one that is absent by design from languages such as C# and [!INCLUDE[vbprvb](../dotnet/includes/vbprvb_md.md)]: it provides both a vocabulary and tracking handle for directly manipulating a boxed instance on the managed heap.
+ The `__box` keyword serves a vital service within Managed Extensions, one that is absent by design from languages such as C# and Visual Basic: it provides both a vocabulary and tracking handle for directly manipulating a boxed instance on the managed heap.
 For example, consider the following small program:

 ```
 int main() {